The latest data from CoreLogic is out and the good news for property owners in Sydney is that property values have increased by 18.2%.

 Then underneath those submarkets, there are different property types to consider and even different price points, within those sub-markets that all perform very differently.

-Looking at what has been happening recently in Sydney in the Eastern Suburbs, there have been significant gains made in the upper end of the property market.
+As a buyers agency, looking at what has been happening recently in Sydney in the Eastern Suburbs, there have been significant gains made in the upper end of the property market.
 Properties that are priced at $10-15 million or more have been incredibly strong over the past 12 months and we are still seeing high demand at the moment.

 Homes priced between $3-5 million are also seeing robust demand and are performing exceptionally well at the moment.
 At the same time, there is a huge lack of supply with these types of homes and still, many buyers lined up.